KGB33/blog.kgb33.dev/content/posts/Ansible_for_Localhost.md

 used to manage sets of servers.
 However, as you might have derived from the title it can also be used to configure a local deployment.

+> Edit: I had to reinstall Arch, this playbook works, mostly.
+> `vars/pacman_packages.yaml` was missing some packages that later steps needed.
+> It still saved me hours of work though.

 <!--more-->
 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->